omercet-in/magic-quadrant/README.md

 ## Magic Quadrant

-An application to used to demonstrate Gartner's Magic Quadrant built with React, Context API, d3.js and styled-components.
+An application used to demonstrate Gartner's Magic Quadrant built with React, Context API, d3.js and styled-components.

 ## Project Demo